 That is indeed encouraging news for those who are currently seeking, or are thinking about seeking, clemency moving forward.
 If you believe that you have a viable clemency case, you would be wise to consult with an attorney who is experienced in clemency petitions to help you.
 We are ready to help!

 The Law Office of Jeremy Gordon has been practicing federal criminal appeals and post-conviction law since 2012.
-We have had favorable outcomes in more than 70 cases in the past four years, including clemency.
+We have had favorable outcomes in more than 70 cases in the past four years, including five commutations.
 Our entire staff is committed to providing excellent service to our clients and their families.
 We encourage you to contact our office today to visit with us on how we might be able to help you or your loved one get the representation they deserve.
-You may read more about clemency here.
+You can also add us on Facebook or Twitter.